hassox/hassox.github.io/_posts/2015-06-29-simple-email-password-authentication.md

   alias PhoenixGuardian.User
   alias PhoenixGuardian.SessionController
-  alias Guardian.Plug.EnsureSession
+  alias Guardian.Plug.EnsureAuthenticated

-  plug EnsureSession, %{ on_failure: { SessionController, :new } } when not action in [:new, :create]
+  plug EnsureAuthenticated, %{ on_failure: { SessionController, :new } } when not action in [:new, :create]

   # …